-These Coconut Oil Chocolate Chip Cookies are everything you love about the classic cookie but they’re dairy free – and still absolutely delicious!
+Looking for delicious Chocolate Chip Cookies that are dairy-free?
+You’ll love these Coconut Oil Chocolate Chip Cookies are everything you love about the classic cookie but they’re made with coconut oil instead of butter – and still absolutely delicious!

-These Coconut Oil Chocolate Chip Cookies are a new version of everyone’s favorite cookie recipe!
+This Coconut Oil Chocolate Chip Cookie recipe is a new version of everyone’s favorite cookie recipe!
 Whether you need a dairy-free dessert or you’re out of butter, you’ll find yourself making these more than once.

 It’s the perfect time of year for pairing cookies with cocoa for a tasty snack.
 Why not try baking some Coconut Oil Cookies to bake and share with friends and family?